Klipper3d/klipper/docs/Pressure_Advance.md

 Typical pressure_advance values are between 0.05 and 0.20 (the high end usually only with bowden extruders).

+It is not unusual for one corner of the test print to be consistently different than the other three corners.
+This typically occurs when the slicer arranges to always change Z height at that corner.
+If this occurs, then ignore that corner and tune pressure_advance using the other three corners.

 Once a good pressure_advance value is found, return pressure_advance_lookahead_time to its default (0.010).
 This parameter